microsoft/vcpkg-docs/vcpkg/consume/classic-mode.md

 ms.topic: tutorial
 #CustomerIntent: As a beginner vcpkg user, I want to learn how to install my project dependencies using vcpkg's command-line interface.
 ---
-# Tutoria: Install a dependency from the command line
+# Tutorial: Install a dependency from the command line

 > [!TIP]
 > See ["Install a dependency from a manifest file"](manifest-mode.md) for the recommended method of installing your